 Other online names include “The Campaigner”, “The Creative Idealist”, “Advocate”, “The Inspirer” and “The Hero”.

-When compared to four classical personality types model, ENFP is the equivalent of mixed Sanguine-Phlegmatic temperament.
+When compared to four classical personality types model, ENFP is very similar to the Sanguine-Phlegmatic temperament.

 The four letters are used to describe type preferences, so ENFP stands for

 - Extroverted (E).
 Being extroverted means that the ENFP enjoys interaction with the outside world and focuses externally rather than internally.

 - Intuitive (N).
 This means that the ENFP prefers to perceive the world through its possibilities rather than just hard facts.

 - Feeling (F).
 Having a feeling preference means that the ENFP focuses on relationships with other people.
 When taking a decision, the ENFP takes in consideration emotions and feelings of others as well as their own gut feelings.

 - Perceiving (P).
 Having a perceiving attitude allows the ENFP keep her options open and enjoy flexibility and spontaneity.

 According to Jung, extroversion and introversion can be only demonstrated when paired with the four functions — thinking, sensation, intuition or feeling.
 As a result, for each personality type we get dominant, auxiliary, tertiary and inferior functions.